 H. Douglas Weaver Professor of Business Law, Harvard Business School

 Professor Subramanian’s research explores topics in global corporate governance, corporate law, and negotiations.
-He chairs the Program on Negotiation.
-Professor Subramanian’s book “Dealmaking” (2011; second edition 2020) synthesizes the findings from his research and teaching from the past two decades, and has been translated into Chinese (Mandarin), German, Japanese, Portuguese, and Spanish.
-He is also a co-author of “Commentaries and Cases on the Law of Business Organization” (4th edition 2012), a leading textbook in the field of corporate law.
+His book “Dealmaking: The New Strategy of Negotiauctions” (2011; second edition 2020) synthesizes two decades of research findings, and has been translated into Chinese (Mandarin), German, Japanese, Portuguese, and Spanish.
+He is also a co-author of “Commentaries and Cases on the Law of Business Organization” (4th edition 2012).

 Daniel Tarullo